 While Riyadh is a fascinating place to live, expats might be dismayed by what seems to be a lack of annual events.
-Nevertheless, expats who aren't afraid to immerse themselves in the local culture are sure to find some local festivals and celebrations in Riyadh.
+Nevertheless, those who aren't afraid to immerse themselves in the local culture are sure to find some festivals and celebrations in Riyadh.

 Annual events in Riyadh